iambst/CYBR8420_Titans_SA_Project/Software Security Requirements/Software_Security_Requirements.md

 - It does not provide special attributes in the log file.
 But instead provides a console command, which allows to set up cron jobs on server with the known granularity.
 This sends the activity emails out whenever illegal activity is detected.

+### 5. Add files to server

+- Nextcloud server doesn't have the capability to scan for the uploaded file(s) so as to check if it is a malware

+- It only supports authentication and authorization from vaid trusted servers and external storage mounts for sharing and adding of new data.

 ## Security-related configuration and installation issues.